gottacatchenall/ms_sampling_effort/manuscript.md

 connectance, more indicative of meso-level properties that describe local 'regions' of nodes interact.
-Spectral radius (equivalent to the magnitude of the largest eigenvalue of $A$) is a measure of global structure, and demonstrates much more variability in response to false-negatives.
-For example, if a false-negative splits a metaweb into two components, becomes the largest eigenvalue of those two components.
+Spectral radius (equivalent to the magnitude of the largest eigenvalue of $A$) is a measure of global structure, and demonstrates the most variability in response to false-negatives.
+For example, if a false-negative splits a metaweb into two components, spectral-radius becomes the largest eigenvalue of each of those two components.
 Also note that the form of this error function varies little as species richness changes (_supplemental figure 2_).
 Practically, @fig:properties shows us that different scales of measuring network structure vary in their response to false negatives---connectance responds roughly linearly to false negatives, whereas mean-degree-centrality decisively does not.
-This highlights the practical effect that false negatives may exacerbate the difficulty of detecting or predicting indirect interactions [@Williams2002TwoDeg].
+This implies that false-negatives adversely could effect indirect interactions [@Williams2002TwoDeg].

 ## Effects of false negatives on ability to make predictions